• Skip to primary navigation

 • Chill in refrigerator for at least 2 hours, or overnight, until mixture thickens.

-• Top with your favorite oatmeal toppings.
+• Serve topped with your favorite oatmeal toppings.

 Notes